Stichelton (Raw Cow's Milk Cheese)

 Description

-The raw milk gives this cheese a wonderful complexity that is hard to find in other blue cheeses.
+Meet Stichelton!
+The raw milk this blue cheese is made with gives it a wonderful complexity that is hard to find in other blue cheeses.
 The hallmark flavors of this cheese are a juicy acidity along with toasty, biscuity notes.

 More Information